rithik-sandron/zro.earth/_posts/dev/java-part-2.md

 public class Triangle **extends Shape** {
   void draw() {
-    // methid definition / body
+    // method definition / body
   }
 }
 ```

 ## Interface
 Interface is similar to abstract classes.
-INterface came into picture because multiple inheritance is not allowed in Java.
+Interface came into picture because multiple inheritance is not allowed in Java.
 Lets say we want a class to inherit from multiple super classes using *extends* keyword.
 That is simply not possible. but a class can implement multiple interfaces using ==implements keyword==.

 ## Implementing interfaces
 ```